 Responsive guests make everything easier, from coordinating arrival to handling issues.
 Silence or slow replies often lead to misunderstandings.

-While rare, guests who dispute charges or try to get refunds after damaging your place are every homeowner’s nightmare.
-Reviews can help flag risky behavior.
+While rare, guests who dispute charges or try to get refunds after damaging your place are every homeowner's nightmare.
+Proper documentation and clear policies protect hosts from unwarranted refund requests Reviews can help flag risky behavior for future hosts.

 Even “small” damage costs money.
 Whether it’s stained sheets or broken decor, it adds up, and future hosts need to know if someone was careless.

 One noisy guest can ruin your standing with neighbors or even get your rental reported.
 Quiet, respectful guests are gold, and future hosts need to know if someone was careless.
-If you're accepting guests with pets, here's how to avoid unnecessary damage.
+Properties accepting pets require additional preparation and clear policies to minimize damage risks.

 You don’t have to write an essay.
 A few clear sentences are enough; just be honest, direct, and professional.